Jal85/Diktat-Enhancement/README.md

 Also note that DE can and often will break vanilla lore about the Sindrian Diktat.
 Be warned.

 NOTE: there is also a compressed file of all DE releases since 1.0.0 if you so wish to return to an earlier version.
 However, most(if not all) of these won't work on an existing save.

-Changelog(only for latest version):
-Version 1.2.0d
-- Finally squashed the 4OP annihilator shoal bug because apparently it wasn’t actually fixed